TMJ Disorder Treatment at Strathcona Dental Clinic in Edmonton

 What is Botox

 When you think of Botox, you probably think of its uses in the field of cosmetic surgery.
 Botox (botulinum toxins), which refers to an injection that relaxes muscles, is commonly used for lessening wrinkles and restoring a more youthful appearance.
 It can, however, also be used in a therapeutic way to treat TMD.

 How Botox Works

 Botox is a nonsurgical approach used to treat TMD, or, more specifically, the grinding and clenching (bruxism) that leads to TMD.
-Clenching and grinding is commonly caused by stress, although it can be the result of certain medications, smoking, alcohol or caffeine.
+Clenching and grinding are commonly caused by stress, although it can be the result of certain medications, smoking, alcohol or caffeine.
 It occurs when your muscles tighten.
 During the daytime, you can often catch yourself and relax your muscles.
 However, bruxism often takes place at night, when you have no control.
-Your TMJ undergoes unnecessary stress, and becomes irritated and inflamed, which leads to TMD.
+Your TMJ undergoes unnecessary stress and becomes irritated and inflamed, which leads to TMD.